-- With your Lexicon Studio hardware and third party audio software installed, power up LDI-12T interface and your computer.
+- 1. With your Lexicon Studio hardware and third party audio software installed, power up LDI-12T interface and your computer.
 Once your computer is fully booted, Windows will identify your Core-32 as a new PCI multimedia device.
-In the event of booting problems, refer to the troubleshooting section of this user guide. - 2.
-The Windows Update Device Driver Wizard will appear.
-Insert the "Lexicon Studio: Drivers & Documentation" CD-ROM, and click the Next > button, allowing Windows to perform a search for the Lexicon Studio driver. - Windows will find the driver information for the Lexicon Studio Sound System on the CD-ROM (if it does not, you may need to Browse to it.
-Additionally, you may also need to Browse to the CD-ROM for a file entitled asiolex.dll.
-Click the Finish button. - 4.
+In the event of booting problems, refer to the troubleshooting section of this user guide. - The Windows Update Device Driver Wizard will appear.
+Insert the "Lexicon Studio: Drivers & Documentation" CD-ROM, and click the Next > button, allowing Windows to perform a search for the Lexicon Studio driver. - 3.
+Windows will find the driver information for the Lexicon Studio Sound System on the CD-ROM (if it does not, you may need to Browse to it.
+Additionally, you may also need to Browse to the CD-ROM for a file entitled ControlP.dll.
+Click the Finish button.) - 4.
 When the drivers are loaded, you will be prompted to restart your computer.
-If you are also installing a PC-90, you should choose not to restart at this time and proceed to the instructions for installing PC-90 software within the next section.
+You should choose not to restart at this time and proceed to the instructions for installing PC-90 software within the next section.
 Windows will prompt you twice to restart.
 Select No at both prompts and move on to the next section, Installing the PC-90 Software for Windows.
-If you are only installing Core-32 drivers, you may now restart your machine.